• Academic Dishonesty

 • Student Rights And Responsibilities

-For a comprehensive list of all graduate program policies please visit the college Graduate Catalog.
+For a comprehensive list of all graduate program policies please visit the University Graduate Catalog.

 Helping another student in an act of academic dishonesty constitutes an act of academic dishonesty.